adamgligor/adamgligor.github.io/_posts/2021-02-01-postgres-migration.md

 ## Scenario

 A postgres database serving various applications.
-Additionally the data is accessed remotely for analytics purposes using the foreign data wrapper module.
+Additionally the data is accessed remotely (read only) for analytics purposes using the foreign data wrapper module.
 Everything is hosted in AWS and the database is of managed type.

-The database server needs to be upgraded to a newer version two clients should be isolated by providing each a separate copy of the data.
+The database server needs to be upgraded to a newer version two consumers should be isolated by providing each a separate copy of the data.
 The migration should ideally be done with with little or no downtime.

 *Pic 1.
 The setup*